 Father Junípero Serra founded San Diego in 1769, when he established Alta California’s ﬁrst mission here.
 Although it was subsequently ransacked by Indians, rocked by earthquakes, burned down, and neglected, the mission complex—now restored—still offers a poignant glimpse of what California was like before the world rushed in.

 Inside the four-foot-thick whitewashed walls, the basilica is cool, silent, and dark, the only daylight trickling through small, high-set windows.
 It feels a bit like a fortress, which in a sense it was.
 Step outside, though, and the sun is dazzling, the courtyard a walled paradise of pepper trees and bougainvillea.
 You can understand why the embattled newcomers stuck it out—and why so many others followed.

-A vital part of today’s city ﬁrst took shape about a century after Serra, in 1867, when Alonzo Horton, a used furniture salesman from Wisconsin, fell in love with San Diego’s mild climate and invested in waterfront real estate.
+A vital part of today’s city ﬁrst took shape about a century after Serra, in 1867, when Alonzo Horton, a land owner from Wisconsin, fell in love with San Diego’s mild climate and invested in waterfront real estate.
 He divided the land into lots and founded a rollicking port neighborhood known as the Stingaree—so named because you could get stung more severely by its thugs and hookers than by any stingray in the sea.